Michigan Slip and Fall Lawyers

 Under MCL 600.5805, you have three years from the date of the fall to file a personal injury lawsuit.
 Evidence degrades long before then — act early.

-The 60-Day Notice for Government Property
+Notice Rules for Government Property

 How Property Owner Negligence Causes Slip and Fall Injuries